 For sites using kerberos authentication with HPSS, you’ll need to create a kerberos keytab file using the kerberos utility

-ktutilif you wish to seperate the
+ktutilif you wish to separate the

 LoginNamecredentials from the target of HPSS_PRIMARY_AUTHENTICATOR.